max-talanov/1/artificial_intelligence_course/intro2.md

 This is actually request from Huawei.

-## Is it enough to be AI scientist?
+## Is it enough to be AI scientist to create Machine Intelligence or any other Intelligence?

 ## What is needed to be good scientists in Machine Intelligence?